Why Did NASA Stop Exploring the Ocean Explained

 • 2018 Research on Microorganisms: NASA studied how marine microorganisms contribute to carbon cycles, offering insight into how oceans regulate Earth’s climate.

-These examples prove that while some may ask Why Did NASA Stop Exploring the Ocean, the truth is that ocean projects remain part of NASA’s mission, though space exploration remains its core focus.
+These examples prove that while some may ask NASA oceanography programs, the truth is that ocean projects remain part of NASA’s mission, though space exploration remains its core focus.

 NASA’s experience in the deep sea has prepared it for missions beyond Earth.
 For example: